mjr4077au/PSAppDeployToolkit.AutopilotBranding/README.md

 Inspired by Michael Niehaus' "AutopilotBranding" toolkit, this toolkit is specifically designed to be used to install a set of system baseline defaults for workstations, extending from languages, removal of built-in apps/features, user defaults via Active Setup, and more.

 ## Capabilities
-These customizations are currently supported:
+These customisations are currently supported:

 - Transfer of content to device.
 This can be wallpapers, start menu layouts, scripts, or anything you need cached locally.
 - Configuration of Registration Information (Name/Organisation you see when running `winver.exe`).